-Underground laboratories provide a unique environment for various

-	industries and are the perfect place for developing new technologies for

-	mining, geophysical surveys, radiation detection, as well as many other

-	studies and measurements.
-Unfortunately, working in underground

-	excavations is associated with exposure to many hazards not necessarily

-	encountered in surface laboratories.
-Therefore there is a strong

-	necessity of continuous development of monitoring systems, support

-	technology etc. to provide and ensure conditions which will fulfil all

-	H&S requirements.
-Within this document, some proposals of

-	pre-investments plans will be presented
+Underground laboratories provide a unique environment for various industries and are the perfect place for developing new technologies for mining, geophysical surveys, radiation detection, as well as many other studies and measurements.
+Unfortunately, working in underground excavations is associated with exposure to many hazards not necessarily encountered in surface laboratories.
+Therefore there is a strong necessity for continuous development of monitoring systems, support technology etc. to provide and ensure conditions that will fulfil all H&S requirements.
+Within this document, some proposals of pre-investments plans will be presented.

 Editor(s): Henna-Maria Karjalainen, Andrus Paat

 An overview report on the possibilities, advantages and examples of using underground facilities for food production and developing technologies & practices.
 The report is the output of the WP 2.3.

 This work summarizes the geothermal potential of closed mines and how this potential can be harnessed in places where ULs have been constructed.
 However, it is easier to get a hold of the concept of geothermal utilization of low enthalpy energy trapped in the mine waters of closed mines if we first take care that the

 the bigger picture is also understood.

 In this report, a background canvas with series of short summaries of renewable energy in general, historical perspective of geothermal energy usage, the current situation concerning the geothermal energy production in underground mines, potential of underground mines as geothermal energy sources, hydrology

 of abandoned or closed mines and mine water chemistry in an abandoned or closed mine settings.

 The report covers the experiences and practices in geothermal energy production in the ULs.
 As an example the results of the “Energy Mine” project that recently developed a concept for potential future geothermal energy